Kanchana 3: Plot

+The possessed Raghava reveals his violent spirit after his female cousins hug and flirt with him.
+He beats up Raghava's cousins and family.
+Raghava's grandparents return home, and Raghava's mother tells him that two spirits, a male and a female, have possessed Raghava.
+Raghava's grandfather calls the aghori.
+The aghori returns to their home and tells them he lied for a good cause.
+He reveals Kaali's flashback.

-Past: Kaali is a social worker, who runs an ashram that gives shelter and food to the poor, and also contributed to the studies of aspiring youths.
-One day, a politician named Bhavani, the brother of the minister named Shankar enters Kaali's ashram.
-He asks to keep a sum of black money worth ₹100 crore in his ashram.
-He tells that he should return ₹80 crore and keep ₹20 crore as a source of funding to his ashram.
+Past: Kaali is a social worker who followed in his late mother's footsteps.
+He runs an ashram that gives shelter and food to the underprivileged and has also contributed to the studies of aspiring youths.
+One day, a rowdy named Bhavani, the younger brother of a minister called Shankar, enters Kaali's ashram.
+He asks to keep a sum of black money worth ₹100 crores in his ashram.
+He tells him that he should return ₹80 crores and keep ₹20 crores as a source of funding for his ashram.

-However, Kaali refuses, which leads Bhavani to kill Kaali's handicapped innocents.
-Enraged, Kaali kills Bhavani and his henchmen and finally him.
-After learning this, Shankar and his assistant devises a plan to kill Kaali.
-When Rosie and Kaali take a ride on a bike, Shankar appoints two lorries and crushes them both.
-Rosie and Kaali die after watching the video of his ashram and his supporters getting destroyed in a fire accident orchestrated by Shankar.
+However, Kaali refuses, which angers Bhavani.
+He leads his associates to kill one of Kaali's physically disabled innocents.
+Enraged, Kaali kills Dheena, the man who murdered the disabled boy.
+Then he murders 'Royapuram' Murthy, Bhavani's right-hand man, and finally Bhavani.
+He gains the support of his people after Bhavani's murder.
+After learning this, Shankar and his assistant devise a plan to kill Kaali.
+When Rosie and Kaali take a romantic ride on a bike, Shankar appoints two lorries and crushes them both.
+Rosie dies on the spot, and Kaali dies after watching the video of his ashram, the Radhaamma ashram, and his innocent supporters getting destroyed in a fire accident orchestrated by Shankar.

-Present: The possessed Raghava sets out to kill Shankar, but Shankar has already arranged exorcists to crush Kaali.
-Despite all this, Kaali surpasses the exorcists and kills Shankar, thus avenging his and Rosie's death.
+Present: The possessed Raghava sets out to kill Shankar.
+However, Shankar has already arranged for Russian exorcists to crush Kaali.
+After Goddess Kali enters Kaali, Kaali surpasses the exorcists and kills Shankar, thus avenging his and Rosie's deaths.
 Kaali and Rosie safely return Raghava to his family and leave.